checkeredhat/showvars/README.md

 Cookies: Data stored in the user's browser for your site.<br>
 Session Information: Variables stored on the server for the user's session.<br>
 Environment Variables: System-level variables available to WordPress.<br>
-Cloudflare Headers: If your site is behind Cloudflare, it will conveniently display specific Cloudflare headers.<br>
+Cloudflare Headers: If your site is behind Cloudflare, it will conveniently display specific Cloudflare headers.<br><br>
 Licensing Information<br>
 Show Vars Debugger is released under the GNU General Public License v2 (or later).
 This means you are free to use, modify, and distribute the plugin.
 As a derivative work of WordPress, this plugin inherits the GPL license.
 The GPL is a "copyleft" license, which ensures that any derivative works must also be distributed under the same or equivalent license terms.<br>
 <br>